Rajathi Rojakili: Reception

-Jayamanmadhan of Kalki wrote that the story has been vividly told in a beautiful village backdrop and concluded that the film felt like having a mixture of sweet and spice.
-The critic praised Goundamani's acting.
-Devaraj's direction and Chandrabose's music.
+Jayamanmadhan (a duo) of Kalki wrote that the story has been vividly told in a beautiful village backdrop and concluded that the film felt like having a mixture of sweet and spice.
+The duo praised Goundamani's acting, Devaraj's direction and Chandrabose's music.
+Balumani of Anna praised acting, music, cinematography and dialogues and noted although some songs in the early part of the film slightly reduce the excitement in the film, the latter part makes up for it by being lively.